adamhurm/yj_nearbyglasses_ios/README.md

   - Human bodies absorbing signal
   - Reflection and interference
   - Device orientation
-But typical BLE (Bluetooth Low Energy) scenarios, RSSI rough distance (open space)<br/>
+But typical BLE (Bluetooth Low Energy) scenarios, RSSI rough distance (open space) is: <br/>
--60 dBm ~ 1 – 3 m<br/>
+  - -60 dBm ~ 1 – 3 m<br/>
--70 dBm ~ 3 – 10 m<br/>
+  - -70 dBm ~ 3 – 10 m<br/>
--80 dBm ~ 10 – 20 m<br/>
+  - -80 dBm ~ 10 – 20 m<br/>
--90 dBm ~ 20 – 40 m<br/>
+  - -90 dBm ~ 20 – 40 m<br/>
--100 dBm ~ 30 – 100+ m or near signal loss<br/>
+  - -100 dBm ~ 30 – 100+ m or near signal loss<br/>
 Indoors, distances are often much shorter.<br/>
 RSSI drops roughly according to<br/>
     `RSSI ≈ -10 * n * log10(distance) + constant`<br/>
-- Therefore, the default RSSI threshold of -75 dBm corresponds to about 10 to 15 meters in open space.
+- Therefore, the default RSSI threshold of -75 dBm corresponds to about 10 to 15 meters in open space and 3 to 10 meters indoors or in crowded spaces.
 You got a good chance to spot that smart glasses wearing person like that.
-- *Nearby Glasses* shows a debug log that is exportable (as txt file) and features a copy/passte function.
-Those are for advanced users.
+- *Nearby Glasses* shows an optional debug log that is exportable (as txt file) and features a copy/passte function.
+Those are for advanced users and further debugging.
-- Under *Settings*, you may specify the log length, the debugging (display all scan items or only ADV frames)
+- Under *Settings*, you may specify the log length, the debugging (display all scan items or only ADV frames).
-- You may also enter your own **company IDs** as string of hex values, e.g. `"0x01AB,0x058E,0x0D53`.
-This overrides the built-in detection so your notification shows up for the new value(s)
+- You may also enter yourself some **company IDs** as string of hex values, e.g. `"0x01AB,0x058E,0x0D53`.
+This overrides the built-in detection so your notification shows up for the new value(s).
-- For better persistence, it uses *Foreground Service*.
-You may disable this under *Settings* if you don't need it
+- For better persistence, it uses Android's *Foreground Service*.
+You may disable this under *Settings* if you don't need it.
 - The *Notification Cooldown* under *Settings* specififies how much time must pass between two warnings.
 Default is 10000 ms, which is 10 s.

 ## Todos
-- It's now working in the lab!
-I need to debug it more with actuall smart glasses in the field.
+- **It's now working in the lab!** I need to debug it more with actuall smart glasses in the field.
 - See [Releases](https://github.com/yjeanrenaud/yj_nearbyglasses/releases) for APK to download.
 - I will push this app to Google Play, too.
 I still have some developer certificate around I could use for that.
 I will also always publish releases  here on GitHub and elsewhere for those that avoid the Play Store.
 - I am no BT or Android expert at all.
 For what I've learned, one could also dig deeper into the communication of the Meta Ray-Bans sniffing the BTLE traffic.
 By that, we would not need to rely on the device powering up or connecting bout could also use heurisitcs on the encrypted traffic transimssions without much false positives.
 But I haven't looked into BT traffic packets for more than ten years.
 I'm glad I remembered ADV frames...
 - move all hard-coded texts into `strings.xml` for easier localisation.
-- add more manufacturers IDs of smart glasses.
+- add **more manufacturers IDs** of smart glasses.
+Right now, it's mostly Meta.
 - an iOS app would be easy to adapt, too.
-But I don't have the toolchain anymore.
+But I don't have the toolchain at hands right now.